Mu-L/quilkin/README.md

 Not to be used in production systems, yet.
 We have a few features on roadmap that we want to reach before recommending for production.

-- Agones Integration
+- Agones Integration.
-- xDS
+- xDS compatibility. (?)
-- A more complete routing story, including a secure packet routing solution
+- A more complete routing story, including a secure packet routing solution.

 ## Usage